JoshCarter8400/tech-blog/README.md

 * Sequelize
 * Express.js and Expresss-session

-## Application can be deployed at this link: (https://rocky-cove-83154.herokuapp.com/)
+## Application can be deployed here: [Post your blogs here](https://rocky-cove-83154.herokuapp.com/)